 You can find more information about this program here.

-If you have goals for a healthier 2019 and want to learn more about how small, sustainable changes can make for a healthier you by avoiding fad diets through a non-diet approach, please visit our scheduler to setup an appointment today.
+If you have goals for a healthier 2019 and want to learn more about how small, sustainable changes can make for a healthier you by avoiding fad diets through a non-diet approach, please visit our scheduler to setup an appointment today with an Eating Disorder Dietitian.